Updated March 1, 2023

-Below are the top 20 differences between MongoDB vs SQL Server.
+Below are the top 20 differences between MongoDB and SQL Server:

 Key Differences Between MongoDB and SQL Server

-Both MongoDB vs SQL Server performance are popular choices in the market; let us discuss some of the major Difference Between MongoDB vs SQL Server:
+Both MongoDB vs SQL Server performance are popular choices in the market; let us discuss some of the major difference between MongoDB and SQL Server:

 - MongoDB is more fast and scalable in comparison to the SQL server.

 - MongoDB doesn’t support JOIN and Global transactions but the SQL server supports it.

 - MongoDB supports a big amount of data but the MS SQL server doesn’t.

 - MongoDB support Agile practices but MS SQL server doesn’t support it.